dylanreed/dylan.blog/_posts/2003-10-31-happy-halloween.markdown

 tags: []
 comments: []
 ---

-<p>So today i was driving to school and i passed a hitchhiker and I thoght. gee its cold and snowy no one needs to walk on halloween day. so i stopped to pick him up and damn it if there wasn't a cop behind me and he pulled over two. just when we had both stopped the hitcher pulled out a gun and shot the cop in the face.
-WTF so he forced me into my car and told me to drive. </p>
+So today i was driving to school and i passed a hitchhiker and I thoght. gee its cold and snowy no one needs to walk on halloween day. so i stopped to pick him up and damn it if there wasn't a cop behind me and he pulled over two. just when we had both stopped the hitcher pulled out a gun and shot the cop in the face.
+WTF so he forced me into my car and told me to drive.

-<p>right that happened.</p>
+right that happened.

-<p>happy halloween</p>
+happy halloween